oricalvo/txsvc/readme.md

 Only if both **inc()** and **login()** complete successfully then the backing appStore is updated and all subscribers are notified

 TxSvc support asynchronous operations.
-Continuing with above example we can return a promise from each action and the transaction decorator will monitor the completeness of the action and only then will update the backing appStore
+Continuing with above example we can return a promise from an action and the transaction decorator will monitor the completeness of the action and only then will update the backing appStore

 ```sh
 @Transaction(): Promise<void>